Sanglorian/orcus/Orcus Player Options - current.md

 #### Identify Persistant Power

 Make an Arcana check against a power you can see with the Conjuration, Summon or Zone tags (DC 15 + 1/2 power's level).
-On a success, you learn the power's name, tags and power source.
+On a success, you learn the power's name, tags and tradition.
 On a failure, you must take a short rest before trying to identify that particular power again.

 #### Identify Magical Things

 Make an Arcana check against an environmental magical effect or the results of an incantation (hard DC).
-On a success, you identify the name of the phenomenon, any tags or power source it might have, and its general purpose.
+On a success, you identify the name of the phenomenon, any tags it might have or tradition it comes from, and its general purpose.
 If it is the result of an incantation, you learn the incantation's names and the basics of its effects.
 On a failure, you must take a long rest before trying to identify that particular thing again.

 #### Sense Magic